NLB Overdrive

 I leaned my cheek against the coolness of the window pane and closed my eyes, listening intently to the sound of people passing by.

-Books have always had the ability to draw us into a different world, beyond our immediate circumstances.
-Yet, just as quickly as the COVID-19 pandemic had emerged, public libraries have been forced to shut and physically books have become possible vectors for the virus.
+Books have always had the ability to transport readers to different worlds, allowing them to escape their immediate circumstances.
+However, with the emergence of the COVID-19 pandemic, public libraries were forced to close, and physical books became potential vectors for the virus.

 The Challenge of the Project

-Our goal for the project was to dive into researching the users, look for opportunities that can improve the user experience on NLB's Overdrive website so that hopefully, users can still gain access into the literary world (through eBooks), a respite from these confusing times.
-NLB Overdrive is an online portal that users can borrow eBooks and audiobooks in conjunction with Overdrive.
+The goal of the project was to conduct in-depth user research and identify opportunities to enhance the user experience on NLB's OverDrive website, ensuring that users can continue to access the literary world through eBooks, providing a source of respite during these challenging times.
+NLB OverDrive is an online portal that allows users to borrow eBooks and audiobooks in partnership with OverDrive.

 The Research Process

-The first step of the design process involved user interviews to uncover not only habits and behaviours but also the motivations and frustrations.
+The first step of the design process involved conducting user interviews to uncover habits, behaviors, motivations, and frustrations.

 The Research Process